Coverack to St Keverne circular walk

 ...an increasingly strong east wind prevented much headway being made, coming on to blow with hurricane force.
 The vessel commenced to drift and all day Monday was tossed about the Channel at the mercy of wind and waves.
 When daylight began to break on Tuesday morning the Manacles were discerned and additional sail was put on with a view to avoiding the land.
 But the velocity of the wind and the swirl of the tide prevented the barque from answering her helm, and just before seven she struck with a tremendous force against ... the iron bound coast, between the Manacles and the Lowlands about five miles from Coverack.
 Entertaining fears for their safety, the steward, carpenter and four seamen embarked in a small boat, and together with the vessel were hurled towards the coast.
 Getting between the wreck and the surf beaten shore, the boat was swamped and lives of its occupants were drowned.
 A seaman named Hatman Hansen was rescued.
 By this time the Coverack Rocket apparatus ... placed on a waggon, drawn by three horses ... five miles over the roughest roads possible to imagine, steep, zigzag paths, strewn with huge boulders, having to be traversed at high speed ... was on the scene, and with commendable alacrity a line was thrown over the vessel and by means of a breeches buoy, the survivors, who were huddled together in the forecastle, were saved.
 So heavy was the sea that in each instance it was feared that the men would be washed out of the buoy.
 Soon after the rescue, one of the dead bodies was washed ashore.
 Attempts to restore animation by Dr. Leverton-Spry and others proved ineffective.

-21. Follow the path over the footbridge to a stile.
-Cross this and follow the gravel path along the right side of the fields until you reach a stone stile beside a gateway.
+21. Follow the path over the footbridge, up the steps and through the gate.
+Then follow the gravel path along the right side of the fields until you reach a stone stile beside a gateway.

 A little further along the coast, in a disused quarry at Porthkerris, is the Cornish Sea Salt Factory.